-(b) During any successful FFSS deployment of the FFSSR in which the FFSSR shows available in its Availability Plan; and
+(b) During any successful FFSS deployment of the FFSSR in which the FFSSR shows available in its Availability Plan;

-(c) If the reserved fuel was exhausted during an FFSS deployment, during the period when reserved fuel for FFSS is being restocked following an instruction or approval from ERCOT to do so.
+(c) If the reserved fuel was exhausted during an FFSS deployment, starting the hour after the FFSSR has consumed all the fuel reserved to provide FFSS, through the approved hours when reserved fuel for FFSS is being restocked following a final approval from ERCOT to do so, per paragraph (5) of Section 3.14.5, Firm Fuel Supply Service;

-(d) Additionally, in the event the FFSSR has consumed all the fuel reserved to provide FFSS and ERCOT does not issue an instruction or approval to restore FFSS capability, the FFSSR shall be considered to be available for Settlement purposes for the remainder of the FFSS obligation period in progress.
+(d) In the event the FFSSR has consumed all the fuel reserved to provide FFSS and ERCOT does not issue an instruction or approval to restore FFSS capability, the FFSSR shall be considered to be available for the remainder of the FFSS obligation period in progress; or

+(e) If the FFSSR was deployed to provide FFSS and, as a result, has exhausted its emission hours allocated for the FFSSR, as specified in the FFSS Offer Submission Form.

 (3) The FFSS Hourly Standby Fee is subject to reduction and claw-back provisions as described in Section 8.1.1.2.1.6, Firm Fuel Supply Service Resource Qualification, Testing, Decertification, and Recertification.